kushagra06/grid-modrl/results.md

 ##### Notes:

-* Learning become brittle with larger domains and "random" module.
+* Learning becomes brittle with larger domains and "random" module (6x6 and 7x7).

 * Works for any initialization of lambdas (>0).